-To ensure your fitness cert does not expire, I suggest you choose a date that’s at least 6 months before the expiration date and put it a calendar program like MS Outlook or Google Calendar.
+To ensure your fitness cert does not expire, I suggest you choose a date that’s at least 6 months before the expiration date and put it in a calendar program like Apple calendar or Google Calendar.

 That way when the date arrives you will get a reminder.

 Don’t put your fitness cert in a drawer and forget about it.
 I get a lot of emails from people who did this and the cert expired.
 Once your certification expires, you will have to take the test of that fitness cert again.

 NEVER NEVER NEVER give your certification to the fitness center you will be working at.
 Give them a copy of the certification.
 If the gym loses your certification, you will have to pay AAAI/ISMA $30 for a new certification.
 Many people make this mistake.
 Take a picture of your cert and save it in your phone for safekeeping.